SummerSun/azure-docs-powershell-int/AzurePowerShell/AzureRM.Cdn/Get-AzureRMCdnProfile.md

 ## PARAMETERS

 ### -ProfileName
-The name of the Profile.
+The name of the profile.

 ```yaml
 Type: String